Exact Simulation of Pigment-Protein Complexes Unveils Vibronic Renormalization of Electronic Parameters in Ultrafast Spectroscopy: V ibronic H amiltonian and P olaron Tranformation

 while $H_I$ describes the vibronic mixing between exciton states mediated by vibrational modes $b_k$

 where $h.c.$ stands for Hermitian conjugate.
-Neglecting these off-diagonal couplings is equivalent to the second order cumulant expansion technique~\cite{SMMukamel}, which has been employed to compute optical responses of multi-site systems approximately.
-To fully take into account the off-diagonal vibronic couplings in simulations, one needs to employ numerically exact methods, such as TEDOPA and HEOM discussed in section \ref{section_TEDOPA} and \ref{section_HEOM}, respectively.
+These off-diagonal couplings are treated perturbatively in the second order cumulant expansion technique~\cite{SMMukamel}, which has been employed to compute optical responses of multi-site systems approximately.
+To fully take into account the off-diagonal vibronic couplings in simulations, one needs to employ numerically exact methods, such as TEDOPA and HEOM discussed in \ref{section_TEDOPA} and \ref{section_HEOM}, respectively.